 2. Young children learn about shapes and colours through arts and crafts

-Arts and crafts are great for your child’s development, but that doesn’t mean you have to spend hours at a time doing them.
+Crafts for kids are great for your child’s development, but that doesn’t mean you have to spend hours at a time doing them.
 Instead, try making art sessions quick, simple and engaging by using kid-friendly craft ideas.

 By focusing on shapes and colours with arts and crafts projects like these, you can have fun as a family while enriching your kids’ skill sets in preparation for school.
 They also provide an opportunity to learn about shapes and colours without overloading their little brains with too much information.